Knockin: Radio telescope

 One of the radio telescopes that make up the Jodrell Bank MERLIN (Multi-Element Radio Linked Interferometer Network) radio telescope array is in Knockin.
 The array links several observing stations that together form a powerful telescope.

 Sport

 Knockin is the home of Knockin and Kinnerley Cricket Club.
 Established as a club in 1862 the club field four league teams, two mid-week teams, junior teams from under 9's to under 15's in addition to ladies and girls-only teams.
 In June 2018 the club was awarded the Queens Award for Voluntary Service (QAVS), the MBE for volunteer groups.
-This was a landmark achievement for the club and recognised the tremendous work of their supporters.
-The Knockin & Kinnerley Knights Junior Section continues to thrive, and training takes place on Monday evenings at the clubs' Nursery Ground.

 Transport

 Knockin is served by the number 576 bus between Oswestry and Shrewsbury.

 Notable residents

 Vice-Admiral Charles Orlando Bridgeman (1791-1860) lived at Knockin Hall at time of his death.